How Far Can Camels Go? Exploring the State of Instruction Tuning on Open Resources: Background: Instruction Tuning and Resources

 \subsection{Instruction Tuning}

 \textit{Instruction tuning}, in general, refers to the practice of finetuning pretrained language models to better understand and respond to a wide variety of human requests that are expressed in natural language \citep{mishra2022cross, wei2022finetuned, ouyang2022training}.
+In particular, instruction tuning is concerned with requests that include some indication of the task to be performed within the request itself (e.g., including task instructions in the input prompt).
 It has arisen as a critical step for generalizing models to new scenarios without dedicated training, and for letting non-experts naturally interact with these models.
 The training paradigms of instruction tuning can vary from supervised learning using demonstrations \citep{wei2022finetuned,sanh2022multitask,wang2022super, longpre2023flan} to reinforcement learning from feedback data \citep{ouyang2022training,bai2022training}.
-In this work, we focus on the supervised learning setup considering the current open resources for the RL-based approach are still rare, and we leave the exploration of it for future work.
+In this work, we focus on the supervised learning setup considering the current open resources for the RL-based approach are still rare, and we leave its exploration for future work.

 The success of instruction tuning requires at least two key components: 1) a powerful pretrained language model that has grasped a vast amount of knowledge from web-scale pretraining, and 2) an instruction dataset that is diverse and representative enough to adapt the LM to potential downstream usage.
 We study these two factors in this work and introduce our studied open resources below.